indication/OpenRedmine/OpenRedmine/src/main/res/raw-cs/store.md

 Note:
 * This app is open source(GPL exclude libraries), you can contribute.
-* You can translate your language via https://www.transifex.com/projects/p/openredmine/ . (language: translator names)
+* You can translate your language via https://www.transifex.com/projects/p/openredmine/ . (cs: Mongata )
 * Notice via https://github.com/indication/OpenRedmine or twitter @OpenRedmine if you feel something good or bad.
 * Beta would be released on https://play.google.com/apps/testing/jp.redmine.redmineclient .